baens/blog.baens.net/content/posts/making-inspec-work-with-gcp-and-packer.md

 ---
 title: "Making Inspec with SSH work with Packer on the Google Cloud Platform"
-date: 2019-01-07
+date: 2019-01-11
 ---

 # Background

 This blog post aims to help anyone trying to make a [Packer](https://www.packer.io/) image, tested with [Inspec](https://www.inspec.io/), on the [Google Cloud Platform](https://cloud.google.com/).
 I have recently been using the these tools for my day-to-day and I wanted to make these three tools work together, which was surprisingly difficult.
 This blog post will hopefully help anyone out there that may be trying todo the same.

-What I want from these tools is have Packer spin up a new VM, run all the build steps, when test that VM with Inspec.
-Now, me being me, I didn't want to clutter up the VM with any more installed then it really needed, so I didn't want Inspec running with all of its tools installed on the new VM.
+What I want from these tools is have Packer spin up a new VM, run all the build steps, then test that VM with Inspec.
+Also, I didn't want to clutter up the VM with anything more installed then it really needed, so I didn't want Inspec running with all of its tools installed on the new VM.
 That means I wanted Inspec to run from my box then connect through SSH to the new box.
 Sounds simple right?
 Well, there were enough gotchas and lack of search resources out there that I felt I needed to write this up.

 So enough yap, let's see what the code looks like.
 If you want to see everything put together, [code repository here](https://github.com/baens/code-examples-blog.baens.net/tree/packer-gcp-ssh-key).